blendsdkarchived/dep_blend_ts_version/tests/README.md

-#BlendSDK TestFramework
+# BlendSDK TestFramework

-To add a new test, you can create a new file by the following naming convention in the test folder: MyTests.test.ts:
+To add a new tests, you can create a new file by the following naming convention in the test folder: MyTests.test.ts:

+## Example
 ```TypeScript
 /// <reference path="../TestFramework.ts" />
 TestRunner.defineTest('My Tests', function(t: Blend.testing.TestRunner) {